AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/attribution.md

 # Attribution panel

-The attribution panel is an easy way to build an analysis comparing various attribution models.
+The [!UICONTROL Attribution] panel is an easy way to build an analysis comparing various attribution models.
 It is a feature in [Attribution IQ](../attribution/overview.md) that gives you a dedicated workspace to use and compare attribution models.

 ## Create an attribution panel

 1. Click the panel icon on the left.
-1. Drag the Attribution Panel into your Analysis Workspace Project.
+1. Drag the [!UICONTROL Attribution] panel into your Analysis Workspace Project.

    ![New attribution panel](assets/Attribution_Panel_1.png)